vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 - IQ-TREE searches for the best model and tree for the supermatrix, reporting the best model and lnL score found
 - the script finally does some cleanup in the different working directories

+#### The PhiPac directory holds the results of the recombination tests

 ```

 # >>> explore the directories: